tenzir/tenzir/doc/vastd.1.md

 DESCRIPTION
 -----------

+The `vastd` process spawns a special *node* actor, which is as a container for other actors.
 Typically, each physical machine in a VAST deployment runs a single `vastd` process.
 For single-node deployments all actors run inside this process, whereas cluster deployments consist of multiple nodes with actors spread across them.

-A `vastd` process spawn a special *node* actor which acts as a container for other actors.
-Nodes can enter a peering relationship to share global state.
-The set of peering nodes constitutes a VAST *ecosystem*: an overlay network in which actors can be connected irrespective of process boundaries.
+Nodes can enter a peering relationship to form a cluster.
+All peers have the same authority: if one fails, others can take over.
+By default, each node includes all core actors: archive, index, importer, identifier.
+For more fine-grained control about the components running on a node, one can spawn the node in bare mode to get an empty node.
+This allows for more flexible arrangement of components to best match the available system hardware.

 OPTIONS
 -------

 The following *options* are available:

-`-c`
+`-b`
-  Start all core actors and connect them.
-Specifying this option automatically executes the following commands after starting the node:
+  Run in *bare* mode, i.e., do not spawn any actors.
+Use *bare* mode when you want to create a custom topology.
+When not specifying this option, `vastd` automatically spawns all core actors by executing the following commands upon spawning the node:

       vast spawn identifier
       vast spawn importer